ninetymiles/wsl-socks/README.md

 WebSocket is a HTTP based transmission protocol, widely used by HTML5 applications, easy to transfer text message and binary messages, support deploy with HTTPS protocol to enhance the security.
 Suitable for implement tunnel proxy to access internet.

-WSL stand for WansonglingTunnel, it is the sortest way help you escape from the traffic jam around WestLake to get the free FuxingBridge.
+WSL stand for WansonglingTunnel in HangZhou, it is the shortest way escaping from the traffic jam around WestLake to get the free FuxingBridge, it used to be my daily route to the office.

 ## Usage